richarddelome/density_metrics/README.md

 #### How it works

-I used this bit of code by Robin Edwards [@geoteory](https://twitter.com/geotheory) as the basis for this script.
+I used this bit of code by Robin Edwards ([@geotheory](https://twitter.com/geotheory) on twitter) as the basis for this script.

 To make this program work you need three input files :
 - A population gridded dataset in the raster format, usually geotif.